-Additional Surdna Foundation grantees include Alliance for Justice; the Association of Community Organizations for Reform Now (ACORN); the Center for Community Change; City College of the City University of New York; Defenders of Wildlife; the Earth Action Network; the Earth Day Network; the Earth Island Institute; the Earthjustice Legal Defense Fund; the Ella Baker Center for Human Rights; the Environmental Defense Fund; Environmental Media Services; the Environmental Working Group; Friends of the Earth; the Gay, Lesbian, and Straight Network; Human Rights First; the Izaak Walton League of America; the Lambda Legal Defense and Education Fund; the Lawyers Committee for Human Rights; League of Conservation Voters Education Fund; the Movement Strategy Center; the Ms. Foundation for Women; the National Committee for Responsive Philanthropy; the National Religious Partnership for the Environment; the National Wildlife Federation; the Natural Resources Defense Council; Planned Parenthood; Public Citizen; the Rainforest Alliance; Rock the Vote; the Sierra Club; TechRocks; the Tides Center; the Trust for Public Land; the Union of Concerned Scientists; Urban Institute; the Wilderness Society; the World Resources Institute; and the World Wildlife Fund.
+In recent years, the Surdna Foundation has awarded grants to such entities as: ACORN, the Alliance for Justice, the Center for Community Change, City College of the City University of New York, Defenders of Wildlife, the Earth Action Network, the Earth Day Network, the Earth Island Institute, the Earthjustice Legal Defense Fund, the Ella Baker Center for Human Rights, the Environmental Defense Fund, Environmental Media Services, the Environmental Working Group, Friends of the Earth, the Gay, Lesbian, and Straight Network, Human Rights First, the Izaak Walton League of America, the Lambda Legal Defense and Education Fund, the Lawyers Committee for Human Rights, the League of Conservation Voters Education Fund, the Movement Strategy Center, the Ms. Foundation for Women, the National Committee for Responsive Philanthropy, the National Religious Partnership for the Environment, the National Wildlife Federation, the Natural Resources Defense Council, Planned Parenthood, Public Citizen, the Rainforest Alliance, Rock the Vote, the Sierra Club, TechRocks, the Tides Center, the Trust for Public Land, the Union of Concerned Scientists, the Urban Institute, the Wilderness Society, the World Resources Institute, and the World Wildlife Fund.

 To view a list of additional noteworthy grantees of the Surdna Foundation, click here.